Oldest football clubs: Latvia

-Salamandra metal factory(owned by British) workers in Riga founded the first football team in 1907- British Fooball Club (BFC), later - Britannia.
+Workers at the (British-owned) Salamandra metal factory in Riga founded the first football team in 1907: the British Football Club (later named Britannia).

+Lithuania

+The first inter-city football games are dating back to 1911.
+Shortly after gaining the independence in 1918, a Kybartai local of a German descent has purchased a ball, leveled out a football pitch, and gathered a team together.
+The team formed into a football club FK Sveikata in 1919.
+For the next three years the team was traveling to cities in East Prussia and Klaipėda Region to play games, as there were no other teams in Lithuania just yet.
+FK Sveikata is still a functioning club in Lithuania today.

+Malta

+The oldest football club in Malta is St.George's FC.
+Founded in 1890 in the city of Cospicua also known as Bormla.

 Montenegro

-The oldest football club in Montenegro is FK Lovčen founded in the town of Cetinje in 1913.
+The oldest football club in Montenegro is FK Lovćen founded in the town of Cetinje in 1913.

 Netherlands

-The oldest football (and also the oldest cricket) club in The Netherlands is Koninklijke UD (Royal UD) from Deventer, founded in 1875.
+The oldest football (and oldest cricket) club in the Netherlands is Koninklijke UD from Deventer, founded in 1875 as a cricket club.
+In 1894, the club founded an association football section.

+Koninklijke HFC was the first Dutch rugby club, established on 15 September 1879 by the 14-year-old Pim Mulier, who first encountered the sport in 1870.
+However, HFC switched to association football in 1883.

+Utrechtse Sportvereniging Hercules (Utrecht Sports Association Hercules), also known as USV Hercules or Hercules Utrecht, is an amateur football club in Utrecht, established on 22 April 1882.

 North Macedonia

-The oldest football club in North Macedonia is founded in 1919 FK Ljuboten.
+The oldest football club in North Macedonia is founded in 1919 and it's FK Ljuboten.

 Norway

-The first football team in Norway was probably started by a buekorps in Bergen, Nygaards Bataljon, in 1883.[4]
+The first football team in Norway was probably started by a buekorps in Bergen, Nygaards Bataljon, in 1883.
 In 1885 the first Norwegian club however, Idrætsforeningen Odd, was founded in Skien.
 The footballing interest was very low, and was put on ice after a few months.
 However, the club Odd Grenland started up with football again in 1894, and are now Norway's oldest football club.